Azure NetApp Files vs Microsoft Azure Block Storage comparison

 Azure NetApp Files vs. Microsoft Azure Block Storage

-Azure NetApp Files is ranked 10th in Public Cloud Storage Services with 14 reviews while Microsoft Azure Block Storage is ranked 7th in Public Cloud Storage Services with 56 reviews.
+Azure NetApp Files is ranked 10th in Public Cloud Storage Services with 15 reviews while Microsoft Azure Block Storage is ranked 7th in Public Cloud Storage Services with 56 reviews.
 Azure NetApp Files is rated 8.2, while Microsoft Azure Block Storage is rated 8.0.
 The top reviewer of Azure NetApp Files writes "We can expand our storage on-the-fly without the need to reprovision".
-On the other hand, the top reviewer of Microsoft Azure Block Storage writes "Straightforward to set up and reliable with good features on offer".
-Azure NetApp Files is most compared with Microsoft Azure File Storage, NetApp Cloud Volumes ONTAP, Amazon EFS (Elastic File System), Nasuni and Panzura, whereas Microsoft Azure Block Storage is most compared with Amazon EBS (Elastic Block Store), Rackspace Cloud Block Storage, Amazon S3 Glacier, Wasabi and Zadara.
+On the other hand, the top reviewer of Microsoft Azure Block Storage writes "A stable and widely accepted solution".
+Azure NetApp Files is most compared with Microsoft Azure File Storage, NetApp Cloud Volumes ONTAP, Amazon EFS (Elastic File System), Nasuni and IBM Turbonomic, whereas Microsoft Azure Block Storage is most compared with Amazon EBS (Elastic Block Store), Rackspace Cloud Block Storage, Wasabi, Amazon S3 Glacier and Zadara.
 See our Azure NetApp Files vs. Microsoft Azure Block Storage report.

 See our list of best Public Cloud Storage Services vendors.